indieisaconcept/gpbattlebus/README.md

 The location of your credentials file can be overriden by suppling a value for `--credentials`.

+##### Running on public

+To disable profile usage and saving set the ENV flag "PUBLIC_ENV".
+When set you must use an authentication token each time.
+When this feature is enabled you will see the following message.

+`# PUBLIC ENVIRONMENT DETECTED PROFILE USE IS DISABLED`

 ### Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using npm test